rosealexander/json-to-sql/README.md

 ## json_sql
-Copies JSON data into an SQL table and vice-versa.
+Copies JSON data into a SQL table and vice-versa.

 ### usage
 - gem install json_to_sql